-Search the Finding Aids of RIT's Cultural Collections
+Search the Finding Aids of RIT's Distinctive Collections

 A finding aid describes items and objects in a collection, and is a great way to discover what materials are available in the RIT Archives and the Cary Graphic Arts Collection.
 The search box below allows you to search the finding aids of all of our repositories at once.
 You can also browse by collection title, subject, classification, or name by clicking the links above.
 To search individual repositories, see the links below.